NFL Rumors: Cardinals Will Not Be Taking Kyler Murray With Top Pick, Interest May Have Been A Smoke Screen

 — USA TODAY Sports (@usatodaysports) April 21, 2019

 It’s not clear if there is any truth to the NFL rumor that the Arizona Cardinals won’t be selecting Kyler Murray.
 As many pointed out, it is common in the days leading up to the NFL Draft for teams to place false leads on who they intend to select, hoping to throw other teams off the trail and not allowing them to guess who they will actually select.
-That could mean that the team’s reported move away from Murray may actually be the smoke screen, and that Cardinals will end up taking the talented Oklahoma quarterback with the No. 1 overall pick.
+That could mean that the team’s reported move away from Murray may actually be the smokescreen and that Cardinals will end up taking the talented Oklahoma quarterback with the No. 1 overall pick.